UHH-ISS/tsnzeek/README.md

 You can follow this guideline to install the required versions of Zeek-related components to eventually run TSNZeek.

+## Project Overview

+### Data Plane

+Under `spicy` folder, you can find the grammar definition files for each protocol, i.e., .1Qcc SRP and .1CB FRER.

+### Control Plane

+Under `zeek` folder, you can find the attack detection script for each attack defined under scapy-attack.py script.

+### Management Plane

+There is no management plance - you will implement it in Flask.

 ## Prerequisites and Environment

 ### Dependencies